George Beeby

 Sir George Stephenson Beeby KBE (23 May 1869 – 18 July 1942) was an Australian politician, judge and author.
 He was one of the founders of the Labor Party in New South Wales, and represented the party in state parliament from 1907 to 1912.
 He fell out with the party and later served as an independent, a Nationalist, and a Progressive.
 He left parliament in 1920 to join the state arbitration court, and in 1926 was appointed to the Commonwealth Court of Conciliation and Arbitration.
 He was Chief Judge from 1939 until his retirement in 1941.

 Early life

 Beeby was born in Alexandria, Sydney, the second son of English-born Edward Augustus Beeby, a book-keeper, and his wife Isabel, née Thompson.
-Beeby was educated at Crown Street Public School and entered the education department of N.S.W. on 3 July 1884 where he became a pupil teacher at Macdonald Town (Erskineville) Public School.
-Subsequently he was an accountant, and in 1900 qualified as a solicitor.
-He had become interested in the land taxation proposals of Henry George in 1890 and was prominent in the beginnings of the New South Wales Labor Party.
+Beeby was educated at Crown Street Public School and became a pupil teacher at Macdonald Town (Erskineville) Public School when he was 14.
 He stood as a Labor candidate at the 1894 election for Armidale, but finished 3rd with a margin of 188 votes (8.8%).

-Beeby worked as a journalist for a while and then began practising as a solicitor.
-The 1901 arbitration act brought him much business; it was stated in 1906 that his firm had been concerned in two hundred disputes.
+Beeby found work as a journalist and solicitor.
 He stood as the Labour candidate at the 1904 election for Leichhardt, but again finished 3rd.
 Beeby stood as a Labor candidate for Blayney at the by-election in January 1907 due to the resignation of W. P. (Paddy) Crick, but Beeby was defeated by 23 votes.